-The latter “fact” crops up regularly in the news reports from the Associated Press, the Wall Street Journal, and the New York Times.
+The latter “fact” is repeated regularly in the news reports from the Associated Press, the Wall Street Journal, and the New York Times.

-The truth is that consumer spending is not the mainstay of the U. S. economy.
-Investment is.
-Business spending on capital goods, new technology, entrepreneurship, and productivity is more significant than consumer spending in sustaining the economy and a higher standard of living.
+The truth is that consumer spending does not account for 70 percent of economic activity and is not the mainstay of the U. S. economy.
+Investment is!
+Business spending on capital goods, new technology, entrepreneurship, and productivity are more significant than consumer spending in sustaining the economy and a higher standard of living.
 In the business cycle, production and investment lead the economy into and out of a recession; retail demand is the most stable component of economic activity.

 Thus the truth is just the opposite: Consumer spending is the effect, not the cause, of a productive healthy economy.